Introduction

 Relationships

 This would also cover the use case of "representative objects" for an artist, or other similar "highlight" reels.
 There isn't a particular relationship between the artist and the object that isn't already covered by the model, but it's desirable to have some predetermined choices made rather than allowing a system to randomly pick which objects to use.
-These could have a reference to https://vocab.getty.edu/aat/300028875 in classified_as on the AttributeAssignment to distinguish them.
+These could have a reference to http://vocab.getty.edu/aat/300028875 in classified_as

 Example: